Home and community care

 - nursing care - including help to take medications, change bandages and clean wounds, or recover from an injury or health problem

 - physiotherapy - including help for back pain, mobility problems, blood circulation, pain relief and relaxation

 - occupational therapy - including help to make day-to-day activities easier and make it easier to move around in your home

-- speech-language therapy - including stroke recovery for seniors who have difficulty speaking or understanding speech
+- speech-language pathology - including assistance for seniors who have difficulty speaking or understanding speech

-- social work - including help for caregivers to cope and manage stress, help for families to address conflicts
+- social work - including help for caregivers to cope and manage stress and help for families to address conflicts

 - healthy eating - including help to assess eating habits and create a healthy eating plan